 As this study so beautifully puts it: prolonged sleep curtailment and the accompanying stress response invoke a persistent unspecific production of pro-inflammatory cytokines, best described as chronic low-grade inflammation, and also produce immunodeficiency, which both have detrimental effects on health.

 Because these medications have such undesirable effects, it really is worth exploring natural solutions first to see if you find something that works for you.
-Thankfully there is a lot on offer to turn to – from ensuring you have proper sleep hygiene, to relaxation techniques, meditation, herbal medicines, flower essences and of course, essential oils.The top essential oils for sleep and stressed, over-active minds - recipes and more here!
-Click To Tweet
+Thankfully there is a lot on offer to turn to – from ensuring you have proper sleep hygiene, to relaxation techniques, meditation, and herbal medicines.

 How essential oils can support healthy sleep patterns